-First, make sure you have python 3 installed.
+First, make sure you have python 3.7 or greater installed.

 Settings: AREPL offers many settings to fit your user experience.
 Customize the look and feel, debounce time, python options, and more!

 If you want to dump local variables or dump variables at a specific point in your program you can use the dump function:

 dump() # dumps all the vars in your function when the function is called the first time